tsgates/arch-wiki-markdown/wiki/KDE.md

 at the loading screen.
 Until now the only users confirmed to be affected by this are the ones that use Nvidia drivers and KDE4.

-A solution for Nvidia users is to edit the file at /home/user/.kde4/share/config/kwinrc and change the option Enabled=true to false in the [Compositing] section.
-For more information look at this thread.
+A solution for Nvidia users:

+    ~/.kde4/share/config/kwinrc

+    [Compositing]
+    Enabled=false

+For more information, see this thread.

-If a minimal install was done, make sure you installed the required font by your phonon backend listed here: KDE#Minimal_install
+If a minimal install was done, make sure you installed the required font by your phonon backend listed here: #Minimal install

 > KDE and Qt programs look bad when in a different window manager

-If you are using KDE or Qt programs but not in a full KDE session (specifically, you did not run "startkde"), then as of KDE 4.6.1 you will need to tell Qt how to find KDE's styles (Oxygen, QtCurve etc.)
+If you are using KDE or Qt programs but not in a full KDE session (specifically, you did not run startkde), then as of KDE 4.6.1 you will need to tell Qt how to find KDE's styles (Oxygen, QtCurve etc.)

 You just need to set the environment variable QT_PLUGIN_PATH.
-E.g. put
+E.g. put:

     export QT_PLUGIN_PATH=$HOME/.kde4/lib/kde4/plugins/:/usr/lib/kde4/plugins/

-into your /etc/profile (or ~/.profile if you do not have root access). qtconfig should then be able to find your kde styles and everything should look nice again!
+into your /etc/profile (or ~/.profile if you do not have root access). qtconfig should then be able to find your KDE styles and everything should look nice again!

 Alternatively, you can symlink the Qt styles directory to the KDE styles